 - Using rsync - see: rsync

-- Within Harvard or when connected over the VPN you can mount your file system on your desktop or laptop to copy data securely. (slower)
+- Within Harvard or when connected over the VPN you can mount some file systems on your desktop or laptop to copy data securely. (slower)

 When sending data to a collaborator without an account on research computing systems:

 - For files (or folders) under 20GB in size that need to be sent to individuals please use the Accellion secure file transfer.

-- For unsecured publishing of data on the web contact email@example.com.
+- For unsecured long-term publishing of data on the web contact email@example.com.
 We can make your data available (readable to the world) over a URL.
 Not recommended for very large data sets.
 If you wish to use this option, please let us know up the overall size up front.

 Please contact firstname.lastname@example.org if your needs fall outside these directions.